jacekirlik/ZMONITOR_WSB/README.md

         -	Delivery items as an ALV list

 > [!NOTE]
-> More details you can find as well on atached PDF documentation: **“Order and delivery monitor - Documentation (PL)”**.
+> More details you can find as well on atached PDF documentation: **“Monitor_Documentation_PL”**.
 Aavailable in Polish.